Yep, it’s a record setter!

 The rest, of course, is history.
 The book grew and grew and was launched as a website in 2000.
 You can find all kinds of interesting stuff on the site or in the book, ranging from the “Largest Collection of Charlies Angels Memorabilia: (Jack Condon, USA) to “Fastest Distance Climbed Inverted Up a Pole in One Minute” (Nele Bruckmann, Germany).

-We’re happy to be part of the list.
-Enjoy your satellite Internet service with the Highest Capacity Communications Satellite in the World.
+We’re happy to be part of the Guinness list.

 PS: Consider the plover